 The problem:

-I had a brown belt give me a labral tear on my shoulder while executing a sloppy armbar.
-Nice guy, but a little overzealous and basically gave me a lifetime injury due to his irresponsible behavior.
+I sustained a labral tear on my shoulder during a training session when a partner executed a sloppy armbar.
+It resulted in a lifetime injury due to the careless technique involved.
 Surgery is an option as always, but I’ve opted not to do it.
-It’s always there, but somedays more than others.
+It’s always there, but some days more than others.

 How Yoga has helped:

 In yoga we do a lot of planks.
-When I first started, and even now if they overdo it, it can irritate my shoulder and make it painful.
+When I first started, and even now if I overdo it, it can irritate my shoulder and make it painful.
 However, I think that over time my shoulder is getting somewhat stronger and more stable.
-It always bugs me, but the level of pain seems to be less intense.
+It always bothers me, but the level of pain seems to be less intense.
 I’m hoping that Yoga is making my injured shoulder more resilient.
-The stretches are also helpful as they loosen up all the neighboring muscles and joints who may be picking up some of the flack due to the injury.
+The stretches are also helpful as they loosen up all the neighboring muscles and joints who may be picking up some of the slack due to the injury.

 Lower back